Stable factorization of the Calder\'on problem via the Born approximation: Canonical regularization of the Born approximation

 Such an extension is called a regularization of the singular function $\ve_e$.
-In particular, we have that $F\in \cE'(\R^d)$ since it coincides with $\ve_e$ outside the origin, and hence vanishes outside $\IB$.
+In particular, we have that $F\in \cE'(\R^d)$ since it coincides with $\ve_e$ outside the origin, and hence vanishes outside $\ol{\IB^d}$.
+Also, since $\ve_e$ is radial, one can always choose $F$ to be radial.
 Notice that two different regularizations of $\ve_e$ differ in a distribution supported at $x=0$, or in other words, in a finite linear combination of derivatives of the Dirac delta distribution $\delta_0$ which is supported at $x=0$.

 We now claim that, since there exists an $N\in \N_0$ large enough such that $m_N\ve_e \in L^1(\R^d)$, for every regularization $F$ of $\ve_e$ one can always find an $N' \in \N_0$ such that

 In other words, $m_kF = m_k\ve_e$ as distributions in $\cE'(\R^d)$, for all $k\ge N'$.